bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ## Review Task Execution

 ### In ODI Console (Optional)
-...The Initial Load process uses Data Pump and can be monitored within ODI Console.
+The Initial Load process uses Data Pump and can be monitored within ODI Console.

 1. Click on the picture icon located on the top right corner of the screen and then select “Open ODI” ![](images/200/image200_24.png)
 2. Click on “Proceed” button ![](images/200/image200_25.png)